martinezvea/guilty-pleasure/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+This blog will contain sales from other websites.

+It'll have a wish list shopping cart.
+Will not be checking out.
+Can add and delete items.

 Things you may want to cover:

 * Ruby version